BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

 - `Task 2`_: Add data to the tables using the files movies.tsv, actors.tsv, cast.tsv.

-- `Task 3`_:  Write queries to get answers for the following.
+- `Task 3`_:  Write queries to get answers for questions about the data.